 Implementation Program Progress/Effectiveness Applicability in the 2023-2031 Housing Element Program HO-1.2.1: Every year, as part of the annual Housing Element review, the City shall review the vacant land inventory with the objective of ensuring the City can accommodate a variety of housing types.
 If a deficiency is found, the City shall take steps to change the General Plan and zoning as needed to increase the amount of available land.
 The City shall make the inventory available to the public, especially the development community, for their information and use.
 Timing: At annual review Responsibility: Planning Commission Funding: General Fund Progress: The City continues to maintain a list of the available vacant land in the city that is appropriate to meet its share of regional housing needs.
 Additionally, the City is the early stages of exploring housing development options to redevelop a legacy industrial property, referred to as the Roseburg property, that is now Cityowned.
 This is currently in progress and will assist in the production of affordable housing in the city.
 Effectiveness: City staff reports on the Housing Element progress on an annual basis to the Planning Commission; this includes an update on the land inventory.
-The City receives development requests annually and receives input from interested individuals. gram HO-1.2.1 and Program HO- 1.2.2 that obligates the City to implement No Net Loss on a pro- ject by project basis.
-Program HE-1.2.2 calls on the City to annu- ally review the vacant land inven- tory to ensure adequacy of sites suitable for a variety of residen- Program HO-1.3.1: The City shall track and review changes in housing law to determine possible need for revisions in related General Plan policies and programs.
+The City receives development requests annually and receives input from interested individuals. gram HO-1.2.1 and Program HO-1.2.2 that obligates the City to implement No Net Loss on a project by project basis.
+Program HE-1.2.2 calls on the City to annually review the vacant land inventory to ensure adequacy of sites suita- Program HO-1.3.1: The City shall track and review changes in housing law to determine possible need for revisions in related General Plan policies and programs.
 Timing: Every five years upon revision of the Housing Element.
 Next review to be conducted in 2019.
-Responsibility: Planning Commission Funding: General Fund Progress: In Spring 2022: The City initiated the 6th cycle housing update.
+Responsibility: Planning Commission Funding: General Fund Progress: In Spring 2022: The City initiated the 6 th cycle housing update.
 Mt.
 Shasta adopted urgency ordinance CCR-21-01 on December 22, 2021, to facilitate implementation of SB 9 (2021).
-Effectiveness: The City is incorporating recent changes in state housing law into the 6th cycle update.
-This will include recommended general plan and municipal code updates.
-Program HO-1.3.1(4) commits the City to reporting on legisla- tive updates to Government Codes Sections 65913.4 and 65915 that trigger the need for local amendments to the Mt.
-Shasta Municipal Code.
+Effectiveness: The City is incorporating recent changes in state housing law into the 6 th cycle update.
+This will include the recommended general plan and municipal code updates. the City to reporting on legisla-